 France, one of the most beautiful countries in the whole world, has been deemed as a travellers’ paradise since the beginning of time.
 With all of its beautiful cities, gorgeous landscapes, iconic landmarks and sophisticated culture, France has been enchanting its visitors since ages.
 The beautiful country is filled to the brim with some of the most iconic sites in the whole world.
-There are simply a ton of things to do and see in France, which will keep you busy if you visit this country for a vacation.
+There are simply a ton of things to do and see in France from shopping for the best French perfume brands to catching the world-famous sights..
 Just book one of the homes for rent in France, and explore this ten must-visit attractions to enjoy this beautiful country in its full glory.

 1. Eiffel Tower